 On the next step, you choose your keyword ‘themes’.
 Note, this is not the actual keywords but the ‘themes’ to give Google an idea of your industry and your target.

-Once you’ve gone through this process, you’re given a choice of budgets (low, ‘recommended’ and high) although you can set a custom budget if you like.
+Once you’ve gone through this process, you’re given a choice of budgets (low, ‘recommended’, and high) although you can set a custom budget if you like.
+You can of course adjust your budget later if you need.

-Hey presto, your PPC campaign goes live and Google works it’s magic.
+Hey presto, your PPC campaign goes live and Google works its advertising magic.

 Or that’s the theory anyway.

-Honestly, the whole process takes a matter of minutes.
-In fact, if you’ve got your copy ready to go, you could be up and running in the time it takes to microwave your lunch.
+Honestly, the whole process takes minutes.
+In fact, if you’ve got your ad content ready to go, you could be up and running in the time it takes to microwave your lunch.

 But perhaps you’re wondering why it’s so easy.
 You’ve heard that pay per click and digital marketing are difficult, and agencies charge a pretty penny to manage your PPC ads.

 So, could Google Smart Campaigns be an option?
-Does it really work as well as a more hands on ad campaign?
+Does it really work as well as a more hands-on ad campaign – or do you have as much control?
 And should you, the small business owner or marketer, be using Google Smart Campaigns?

 The ‘Smart’ in Smart Campaigns

-When it comes to being Smart, it’s all about the AI and the algorithms that help Google to optimise your campaign.
+When it comes to being Smart, it’s all about the AI and the algorithms that help Google to optimise your online advertising.

-The idea is that over time, the Google algorithms will help your ads to be better targeted and therefore offer a better conversion rate.
+The idea is that over time, the Google algorithms will help your search and display ads to be better targeted and therefore offer a better conversion rate.

 In short, Google does all the hard work at understanding which keywords have the best click through rate and conversion rate.